 How to Get to Tibet?

 Access Tibet is via mainland China (Recommended!)

-	Get to Tibet is by train is the most popular way.
+Getting to Tibet by train is the most popular way.
 Since the Qinghai-Tibet Railway opened in 2006, traveling to Tibet is more convenient and flexible.
 You can board the train from Xining, Xian, Chengdu, Chongqing, Beijing, Shanghai, and Guangzhou.
 Train travel from these cities takes 21 to 52 hours.
-Hence, you will be staying on the train for a couple of days before reaching Lhasa.
-This train travel, however, will surely allow you to see some of the most scenic sites of the world, especially, the landscapes from Xining onwards - the start point of Qinghai-Tibet plateau.
+Hence, you have enough time to enjoy the scenery along the way.
+Especially, the landscapes from Xining onwards - the start point of the Qinghai-Tibet plateau.
 You will see the breathtaking scenery of snow-capped mountains, crystal lakes, peaceful pastures, huge wilderness, and blooming flowers.
 The train is equipped with modern facilities, such as the oxygen system.
-Travel to Tibet by train will also offer you a lower risk of suffering from altitude sickness because you can accommodate to the altitude little by little.
+Traveling to Tibet by train will also offer you a lower risk of suffering from altitude sickness because you can accommodate to the altitude little by little.

 Access Tibet via Kathmandu

 There is only one international flight to Lhasa and that flight is coming from Kathmandu, Nepal.
-Traveling to Tibet by flight will enable you to see majestic Mt.Everest if you happen to sit on the left by the window.
-You can also travel to Tibet from Nepal via land travel.
+Getting to Tibet by flight will enable you to see majestic Mt.Everest if you happen to sit on the left by the window.
+You can also go to Tibet from Nepal via land travel.
 In this way, you can witness the beautiful scenery of the Sino-Nepal highway.